Hackers on Planet Earth: A New HOPE

-The 14th conference, A New Hope, was held at St. John's University in Queens, New York City from 22-24 July 2022.
+The 14th conference, A New Hope, was held at St. John's University in Queens, New York City from 22 to 24 July 2022.
 The event was a hybrid event, combining a virtual online event with the in-person event in New York, using Matrix combined with video streaming of the talks.

 The keynote was a conversation between Facebook whistleblower Sophie Zhang and Yan Zhu.